Sit-ups and Crunches Are NOT The Best Core Exercise

 5. Sit-ups and crunches contribute to tightness and dysfunction in the rectus abdominus, which is already contracted and tight.
 According to Vladimir Janda, a 20th century Czech physician, the rectus abdominus is one of the hypertonic muscles that compensates for a dysfunction in the pelvis.
 Why should we further tighten a muscle that is already too tight?

-6. Sit ups and crunches worsens diastasis recti (DRA), a midline split of the abominal muscles that is common during and after pregnancy and contributes to pelvic organ prolapse, back pain and urinary incontinence.
+6. Sit ups and crunches may worsen diastasis recti (DRA), a midline split of the abominal muscles that is common during and after pregnancy and contributes to pelvic organ prolapse, back pain and urinary incontinence.
 Click here to read our blog on Diastasis Recti.